thesephist/animated-value/README.md

     end: 1,
 });

-animatedOpacity.value(); // 0, since we haven't started the animation yet
+animatedOpacity.value(); // 0, our start value, since we haven't started the animation yet
 ```

 To play the animation, we call `play()` with a duration, in milliseconds.